 Am I blocked from going to my second/vacation home in Washburn County?

 - If you choose to travel to a second/vacation home, you should be prepared to immediately self-quarantine for 14 days.
 You should bring your own groceries and essentials, as self-quarantine does not permit shopping at local stores for supplies.
+Check state or local health department guidance for your visit.

-What do I do if I traveled?
+What should I do if I traveled?

 - Stay home: it is important that you avoid contact with others to avoid spreading the infection to others ("self-quarantine")